Indoor tanning: Young people

+Dependency concern

+Developing a dependence on indoor tanning has been recognized as a psychiatric disorder.
+The disorder is characterized as excessive indoor tanning that causes the subject personal distress; it has been associated with anxiety, eating disorders and smoking.
+The media has described the disorder as tanorexia.
+According to the Canadian Pediatric Society, "repeated UVR exposures, and the use of indoor tanning beds specifically, may have important systemic and behavioral consequences, including mood changes, compulsive disorders, pain and physical dependency."
+Researchers at the Yale School of Public Health found evidence of dependence on tanning in a 2017 paper.

 Other risks

 Exposure to UV radiation is associated with skin aging, wrinkle production, liver spots, loss of skin elasticity, erythema (reddening of the skin), sunburn, photokeratitis (snow blindness), ocular melanoma (eye cancer), and infections.
 Tanning beds can contain many microbes, some of which are pathogens that can cause skin infections and gastric distress.
 In one study in New York in 2009, the most common pathogens found on tanning beds were Pseudomonas spp. (aeruginosa and putida), Bacillus spp., Klebsiella pneumoniae, Enterococcus species, Staphylococcus aureus, and Enterobacter cloacae.
 Several prescription and over-the-counter drugs, including antidepressants, antibiotics, antifungals and anti-diabetic medication, can cause photosensitivity, which makes burning the skin while tanning more likely.
 This risk is increased by a lack of staff training in tanning facilities.